-Earlier research in fine art probed conceptual notions of disappearance or expansion in terms of space, informed by issues of deterritorialisation and dislocation - see Ground Erasure.
-This interrogation focused on exploring the reterritorialising strategies of the contemporary artist operating with technology, examining "actor-network" as a method to balance machine-human interaction.
+Artistic research has probed notions of space and territory, informed by deterritorialisation and dislocation - see Ground Erasure.
+This interrogation focused on exploring the reterritorialising strategies of the contemporary artist operating with technology through "actor-network" theory as a method to balance machine-human interaction.
 It is the liminal zones between destratification and restratification - creating an abstract topology of intersections on the plateau - that inspired a context for my work.
 Connectivity continues to inspire my research interest in relation to the cultural expression of the digital platform, shaping and informing contemporary art.

 Space is my material..
 I am interested in space as agency - how it acts and is acted upon.
 The art process for me provides similar agency for unexpected ways of de-framing and revealing.

-My art roams situations of interventional space exploring multi media from time-based to tangible, digital to tactile - projection, photography, drawing and collage, sculpture and actions - as ways to question how space is traversed.. empowered, transgressed, consumed, automated, expanded, shrunken, journeyed..
+My art roams situations of interventional space exploring multi media from time-based to tangible, digital to tactile - projection, photography, drawing and collage, sculpture and actions - as ways to question how space is traversed.. empowered, transgressed, consumed, automated, expanded, shrunken, journeyed and created..